2010 New York Jets season: Conference

-Regular Season Game Summaries
+1 2 Pittsburgh clinched the AFC North title instead of Baltimore based on division record (5–1 to Baltimore's 4–2).; 1 2 Indianapolis clinched the AFC No. 3 seed instead of Kansas City based on a head-to-head victory.; 1 2 Jacksonville finished ahead of Oakland based on head-to-head victory.; 1 2 Houston finished ahead of Tennessee in the AFC South based on division record (3–3 to Tennessee's 2–4).; 1 2 3 Denver finished ahead of Buffalo and Cincinnati based on strength of victory.; 1 2 Buffalo finished ahead of Cincinnati based on head-to-head victory.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest ranked remaining team from each division.;

+Regular season game summaries

 Week 1: vs. Baltimore Ravens

 In their first game at their new stadium, the Jets began their season for an AFC duel with the Baltimore Ravens.
 In the first quarter, the Jets took the early lead with kicker Nick Folk hitting a 23-yard field goal.
 Then he nailed a 28-yard field goal in the second quarter to bring the Jets up 6–0.
 After that, the Ravens replied and took the lead when RB Willis McGahee completed a 1-yard TD run.
 The Ravens extended their lead in the third quarter when kicker Billy Cundiff got a 25-yard field goal.
 The Jets cut the lead in the fourth quarter with Folk making a 48-yard field goal, but it wasn't enough, giving the Jets a loss.

 With the close loss, the Jets began at 0–1.